Ajaxy/tinyspec/README.md

 You can add multiple parameters by connecting them with the ampersand symbol (`&`).

 _Responses_ are specified below the endpoint definitions prefixed with an indent and `=>` sign.
 You can specify status before the response definition, otherwise the status `200` is used by default.
-You can also provide a response description using a `//` comment.
+You can also provide a response description using prefixed with `//`.

 Parameters and responses definition format is the same as for models.
 For example, you can refer to other models, make some parameters optional or specify the required data type:
 ```
-GET /examples?sort&limit?:i
+GET /examples?sort&limit?=i
     => {examples: Example[], totalCount?: i}
     // Response description
     => 404 NotFoundError
 ```

 #### Endpoints Description
-To create a description for the endpoint, add a `//` comment before its specification.
+To create a description for the endpoint, add `//`-prefixed line before its definition.
 This description supports Markdown.
 Here is how it looks like:
 ```
 // Get **ALL** objects.
 GET /examples